morusmundus/morusmundus/README.md

 ### About me:

-I'm aspiring Full Stack Developer, for now only a student, but I'm striving to become a professional
+I'm aspiring Front-end Developer, for now only a student, but I'm striving to become a professional

 ---
 ### Languages and tools I have experience with: